 We spent several days here, and have utterly and absolutely fallen in love with Kinondo Kwetu and with Kenya.
 The whitest of white beaches lies before us, and it is a place of perfect serenity.

 It is hard to describe what has us in such raptures, so I’ve mainly used our photos – have a quick look.

-You will see just why Kinondo Kwetu is such an incredible place, and just why it feel like a home away from home for us.
+You will see just why Kinondo Kwetu is such an incredible place, and just why it feels like a home away from home for us.

 From the moment we arrived at this discrete and somewhat secluded retreat, we were impressed with the impeccable standard, and the lovely way we were welcomed by their friendly staff.

-The entrance to our outdoor verandah was decorated with palm leaves and bougainvillaea flowers – just for us!
+The entrance to our outdoor verandah was decorated with palm leaves and bougainvillea flowers – just for us!
 I felt really special 🙂

-This verandah opens out from the main upstairs grand lounge – a stunning area filled with antiques and African artefacts.
+This verandah opens out from the main upstairs grand lounge – a stunning area filled with antiques and African artifacts.